georgedonnelly/georgedonnelly.github.io/index.markdown

 ## Freelance Digital Marketing, Sysadmin, Writing & Editing

-I have a lot of skills you can hire freelance, including the following.
+I have a lot of skills you can hire freelance, including the below.
 Hire me.
 Full information at [http://georgedonnelly.ninja/](http://georgedonnelly.ninja/).

 Email [me@georgedonnelly.com](mailto:me@georgedonnelly.com) and/or schedule a free consultation [here](https://calendly.com/georgedonnelly/15min)